 Continuity should exist.
 Specifically, between terminal D and B you should see around 2.9 Ohms.
 Between terminal D and A you should see about 3.1 Ohms.

 Let's take a look at what your test results mean:

-CASE 2: Continuity DOES NOT exist between some of the blower motor resistor terminals.
-This test result tells you that your Ford Ranger's blower motor resistor is defective and needs to be replaced.
+CASE 2: Continuity DID NOT exist between two of the indicated terminals in the test above.
+This test result tells you that the blower resistor is defective and needs to be replaced.